 September is Childhood Cancer Awareness Month

-This month is childhood cancer awareness month and we wanted to use this issue of myStrand to highlight some of the facts around childhood cancer as well as focus on one particular type of cancer that tends to only crop up it in children – the cancer of the eye called Retinoblastoma.
+This month is childhood cancer awareness month and we wanted to use this issue of myStrand to highlight some of the facts around childhood cancer as well as focus on one particular type of cancer that tends to only crop up in children – the cancer of the eye called Retinoblastoma.
 Unfortunately, targeted treatments are only slowly making their way into the treatment landscape of childhood cancers.
 However, some doctors and researchers are working hard to make the promise of personalized medicine come true for childhood cancers, too.

 If you would like to do more than just read and share knowledge about childhood cancer, we encourage you to look at organizations here in India, like CanKids and Iksha Foundation, that support children suffering from cancer and their families through the often arduous, painful, and expensive journey that is cancer treatment.